thepanacealab/SMMT/data_annotationANDstandardization/README.md

 | v | verbose – which gives all details of the program – total no of tweets processed, no of tweets separated, counts for each term saved in a csv file, total time taken to run the program | No |
 | l | language | default set to English, but can take other languages “en” , “es”. | No |

-How to run separate_tweets.py for obtaining spanish tweets:
+How to run separate_tweets.py for obtaining Spanish tweets:
 ```
 python separate_tweets.py -i inputfile.json -d dictionary_file.tsv -o outputfile.tsv -l es -v y
 ```